ethersphere/bee-docs/docs/installation/configuration.md

 *default* `[]`

-Http origin domains or wildcards defining these, which the API will allow responses to, e.g.
+Http/WS origin domains or wildcards defining these, which the API will allow responses to, e.g.

 ```console
 $ bee start --cors-allowed-origins="*"